You might create a super functional, life-saving product or a service as a company.

 It is pretty obvious that after creating a user journey map you will try to improve your UX and optimize the process for your users.

-Other than changing your product layout and making adjustments here and there, you can utilize UX elements such as product tours, in-app messages, and What is user onboarding?
-User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…. checklists to establish some sort of guidance for your users.
+Other than changing your product layout and making adjustments here and there, you can utilize UX elements such as product tours, in-app messages, and user onboarding checklists to establish some sort of guidance for your users.

 And the best way to do that is using a 3rd-party user onboarding tool(here’s why building it yourself is a bad idea), such as UserGuiding.